Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems: Experimental testbed and system architecture

 \section{Experimental testbed and system architecture}

-The novel HES testbed features a distributed architecture composed of two physically distinct but tightly interconnected laboratory facilities.
-These facilities share real-time data, control signals, and HIL interfaces, enabling coordinated experiments that span devices, controllers, and grid-level scenarios. \begin{itemize} \item The Accelerated Testing Laboratory (ATL), the primary on-campus HIL platform. \item The Hybrid Solar Test Center (HSTC), an off-campus 23~kW solar and meteorological site, where a 100kW/100kWh battery storage will be installed in 2026. \end{itemize} This two-part structure enables model validation, rapid control prototyping, and HIL analysis at the ATL using real-world solar and weather data from HSTC.
-The overall system architecture is shown in Fig.~\ref{system_architecture}.
-The specific ratings for all key assets are listed in Table~\ref{tab:equipment_specs}.
+The HES testbed features a distributed architecture composed of two physically distinct but tightly interconnected laboratory facilities: \begin{itemize} \item The Accelerated Testing Laboratory (ATL), the primary on-campus HIL platform. \item The Hybrid Solar Test Center (HSTC), an off-campus 23~kW solar and meteorological site with a planned battery system installation. \end{itemize} These facilities share real-time data, control signals, and HIL interfaces, enabling coordinated experiments that span devices, controllers, and grid-level scenarios.
+The overall system architecture is shown in Fig.~\ref{system_architecture}, with key asset specifications in Table~\ref{tab:equipment_specs}.
 The design and capabilities of each facility are detailed in the following subsections.